chethanrao/GeneticMatchMakingResearch/README.md

 1) hiring an employee for a team
 2) hiring a manager for a team or hiring a manager for set of managers
 3) choosing a business partner
+4) if genetic match fails for a new hire the person would be matched against several other teams and paired with team that has best genetic match. skill match + genetic match = magic

 Constraints:
 Need to be EEOC compliant when considering hiring